Cray-HPE/docs-csm/operations/network/management_network/config_management.md

     System configuration has been modified.
 Save? [yes/no]:no
     ```

-The switch will then boot to the desired config.
+The switch will then boot to the desired configuration.

 ## Mellanox